adwiv/deep_learning_notes/TF1-C4-Time-Series-Analysis.md

 - **Autocorrelation** means that measurements at a given time step is a function of previous time steps.
 Another autocorrelation we might encouter is one where it decays predictably after random spikes.

-#### Non-Stationary Time Series

-It is possible for the time series to break an expected pattern.
-Big events can alter the trend or seasonal behavior of the data.
+Sometimes, a timeseries may abruptly break from the pattern and start following a different or random pattern.
+This can happen when some big event distrupts the underlying factors for the timeseries.
+Such timeseries are called **Non-Stationary Time Series**

+## Forecasting

+There are different types of forecasting methods that can be used to predict time series.
+In each forecasting, we estimate some metrics like Mean Square Error (mse) or Mean Absolute Error (mae).

+- Mean Square Error: `tensorflow.keras.metrics.mean_squared_error(actual, forecast)`
+- Mean Absolute Error: `tensorflow.keras.metrics.mean_absolute_error(actual, forecaset)`

+Mean square error heavily penalizes large errors while mean absolute error is more lenient.

-### Naive Forecast
+##### Naive Forecast

-As a baseline, we can do a naive forecast where we assume that the next value will be the same as the previous time step.
+The simplest forecast is where we assume that the next value will be same as previous value.
+We use it as a baseline to measure the performance against.

-### Metrics

-1. Mean Square Error: `tensorflow.keras.metrics.mean_squared_error(actual, forecast)`
-2. Mean Absolute Error: `tensorflow.keras.metrics.mean_absolute_error(actual, forecaset)`

-### Moving Average Smoothing
+##### Moving Average Forecast

+Moving average takes an average of values over a window.
+For example, 7 day moving average takes a 7 day window to average out input data.
+The window is generally trailing, although centered or even forward window can be used as needed.

+##### Smoothing

 Smoothing is usually done to help us better see patterns and trends in time series.
 It generally smooths out the irregular roughness (noise) to see clearer signal.
 One of the commonly used method for smoothing is moving average.

-Moving average takes an average of values over a window.
-For example, 7 day moving average takes a 7 day window to average out input data.
-The window is generally trailing, although centered or even forward window can be used as needed.

-### Differencing
+## Differencing

 Differencing is a method of transforming a time series data.
 It can be used to remove the series dependence on time, so-called temporal dependence.
 We subtract the identified and fixed variations like trends and seasonality from the data which makes the input data much simpler and better for prediction.